Travis

 • 1803-containers → the build ran on Windows.

-• lxd-arm64 → the build ran within an LXD container on Arm64-based infrastructure (currently delivered by Equinix Metal, formerly known as Packet)
+• lxd-arm64 → the build ran within an LXD container on Arm64-based infrastructure (currently delivered by Equinix Metal, formerly known as Packet).

-• lxd-ppc64le → the build ran within an LXD container on Power-based infrastructure (currently delivered by IBM)
+• lxd-ppc64le → the build ran within an LXD container on Power-based infrastructure (currently delivered by IBM).

-• lxd-s390x → the build ran within an LXD container on Z-based infrastructure (currently delivered by IBM)
+• lxd-s390x → the build ran within an LXD container on Z-based infrastructure (currently delivered by IBM).

-If instance, right under the hostname contains ec2 → the build ran within an LXD container or as a ‘full VM’ on AWS Arm64 Graviton2 infrastructure
+If instance, right under the hostname contains ec2 → the build ran within an LXD container or as a ‘full VM’ on AWS Arm64 Graviton2 infrastructure.

-For a particular .travis.yml configuration #
+For particular .travis.yml file configurations #

 • Our default infrastructure is an Ubuntu Linux (os: linux) virtual machine running on AMD64 architecture (arch: amd64), on Google Compute Engine.
 You can specify which version of Ubuntu using the dist key.